mt-akar/bottom_nav_layout/README.md

 ```

 # Improvements
- - I am planning to add more bottom bar designs, preferably from pub.dev.
+ - I am planning to add page transition animations.
  - Tell me if you want to see a feature your app has/needs in this package.
-I will do my best to integrate that.
+I will do my best to integrate it.
  - I am also considering to make a drawer_nav_layout package.
 If you are interested, let me know!

 # Community
 Any feedback is appreciated. 🚀🚀

+I love talking about code.
+Find me on discord at ViraL#2868

 If you have queries, feel free to create an [issue](https://github.com/m-azyoksul/bottom_nav_layout/issues).